EricHumber/my-projects/README.md

 A simple calendar that I developed in my intro Java class.
 You just need the calendar.java file to run it.
 The only improper user input it deals with is trying to double-book.
 It also assumes that each month begins on Sunday and that it isn't a leap year.

 # Mixed and Augmented Reality Paper
-A short paper on virtual reality I wrote for an Informatics class
+A short paper on virtual reality I wrote for an Informatics class.

+# Driverless Cars Paper
+A short paper on driverless cars I wrote for an Informatics class.